 A whole slew of features contributed to the engine’s exceptional response times.
 The turbos are on ball-bearing-mounted shafts to reduce friction and the compressor wheels are in TiAl, a low-density titanium-aluminum alloy, which, thanks to its lower inertia, ensures maximum spool-up speed.
 Additionally, twin-scroll technology directs the exhaust gases from each cylinder through separate scrolls and increases the pressure of the exhaust pulses for maximum power.
 A special seal on the turbine housing ensures a minimum gap between it and the compressor wheel to increase efficiency.

-The V8's performance is the result of a focus on achieving maximum efficiency across the board.
-In terms of combustion, this means new high-tumble intake ports specially shaped to optimise the flow coefficient and swirl motion in the combustion chamber for a homogeneous charge even at high revs, combined with 200-bar direct fuel injection.
-The new V8 also has an ion-sensing system which measures ionising currents to control ignition timing and adaptively predicts misfires, as well as a multi-spark function which enables the spark advance to be maximised at all revs.
+The V8’s performance is the result of a focus on achieving maximum efficiency across the board.
+In terms of combustion, this means new high-tumble intake ports specially shaped to optimize the flow coefficient and swirl motion in the combustion chamber for a homogeneous charge even at high revs, combined with 200-bar direct fuel injection.
+The new V8 also has an ion-sensing system that measures ionizing currents to control ignition timing and adaptively predicts misfires, as well as a multi-spark function that enables the spark advance to be maximized at all revs.

 Mechanical efficiency is guaranteed by an oil pump that supplies oil at either high pressure or low pressure, reducing hydraulic power requirements by up to 30% compared to a conventional pump.
 Cylinder heads with roller finger followers reduce the power absorbed by the valvetrain by 10% at low revs thanks to reduced friction between the valve stems and the tappets and the camshafts and the roller finger follower.
 The use of the flat-plane crankshaft architecture guarantees maximum compactness, lower mass and helps improve the engine’s internal fluid-dynamics by ensuring equal pulse spacings and thus balance between the cylinders.